 Normandy has similar concerns as a region that combines both an urban, coastal and rural product offer.
 The greater proximity to Paris and the absence of a high-speed rail link means reliance on private vehicles is even stronger.
 Day trips from Paris can also lead to congestion and visitor management issues in peak periods at the seaside resorts.

-Use of electric powered vehicles, made by the Renault factory in Rouen, is to be encouraged, as is use of the various cycle itineraries that have been developed successfully over the last few years.
+Use of electric-powered vehicles, made by the Renault factory in Rouen, is to be encouraged, as is the use of the various cycle itineraries that have been developed successfully over the last few years.
 And then there is the Seine River, Normandy’s economic and environmental backbone with its own specific challenges.

 Normandy has perhaps an even greater challenge of sharing a common philosophy towards sustainable development across a wide range of industries: agriculture, food, automobile, aeronautic, port logistics, oil and petrochemicals, pharmaceuticals, medicine, and energy in all its forms: from offshore wind farms to nuclear power stations.

 But the importance of tourism as a vital contributor to the general appeal of the region for investment is well understood.
 Commitment to sustainable development has recently been inscribed as one of the core values of the new Normandy brand, and a magnificent new mission to position Normandy as a “world-region” – organising every year, after the D-Day Commemorations, a “World Forum for Peace” – means the region certainly does not lack ambition.
 It wants to play a positive part internationally by spreading sustainability ideals and goals.